kyma-incubator/reconciler/README.md

 ## 8.3 Monitoring

-Monitoring is only required when running in Microservice mode.
-As the reconciler is deployed in KCP landscapes, the available Kyma observability stack in KCP will be used.
+Monitoring is only needed when the reconciler runs in microservice mode.
+Because the reconciler is deployed in KCP landscapes, the available Kyma observability stack in KCP is used.

 [Custom metrics](https://github.com/kyma-project/community/tree/main/concepts/observability-custom-metrics) are exposed to the central Prometheus monitoring system.